Work Study Overview

 Students must also fill out an Application for Student Employment which is available from the Student Work Program Coordinator.
 This application needs to be filled out every year, and all on-campus jobs require this application to be turned in to the Financial Aid Office before beginning work.
 (This includes Resident Assistants, Switchboard Operators, Teacher Assistants, etc.)

 All students must fill out a W-4 (Employee’s Withholding Exemptions) and an I-9 (Employment Eligibility Form) at the Business Office.
 These forms need to be filled out PRIOR TO BEGINNING WORK.

 To be considered for the Federal Work-Study program, undergraduate students must be enrolled at least half-time.
 Graduate students must be enrolled in at least eight hours for credit both semesters, demonstrate very high financial need, and meet all application deadlines.
 Students must be U.S. citizens and enrolled at Grace University.

-Jobs range from five to eight hours per week and are under supervision of University personnel.
+Job hours vary per week and are under supervision of University personnel.
 Average earnings per year are $1,100.
 Community service jobs under the Federal Work Study Program are recruited by the America Reads Coordinator from local non-profit governmental and community organizations.
 Such jobs are intended to improve the quality of life for community residents in areas such as child care, health care, elderly care assistance, and literacy training and tutoring.

 You may work a maximum of 20 hours per week while school is in session and a maximum of 40 hours per week during vacations with your employer’s permission.